 In this appendix, we examine the effect of applying a conditional mask during inference on a causal language model's accuracy and validation loss.
 Consider the validation loss without masking defined as:

-where $V$ denotes the vocabulary set, and $y_i$ is a binary indicator (0 or 1) if class label $i$ is the correct classification for the current observation.
+where $V$ denotes the vocabulary set, and $y_i$ is a binary indicator (0 or 1) of whether class label $i$ is the correct classification for the current observation.

-Introducing a conditional mask allows us to partition the vocabulary $V$ into two subsets: $V_1$, containing indices not masked, and $V_2$, containing indices that are masked.
+Introducing a conditional mask allows us to partition the vocabulary $V$ into two subsets: $V_1$, containing the indices that are not masked, and $V_2$, containing the indices that are masked.
 Given that the true label $y_i$ belongs to $V_1$ during inference, and considering that for all $i$,

 the validation loss with masking can be expressed as:

 indicating that the validation loss is reduced when a conditional mask is applied during inference.